Contents

 2. Create a high-level scope for automation.
 For example, purchase order automation or purchase order and invoice automation.

-3. Create a shortlist of features you would need based on the scope.
+3. Create a shortlist of features you need based on the scope.

 4. Shortlist 2-3 vendors and use the feature map to evaluate those vendors.

-5. Finally, review support and ongoing innovation vendor is providing to ensure that the vendor remains viable in the long term.
+5. Finally, review the vendor’s support and ongoing innovation to ensure that the vendor remains viable in the long term.

 What you should do now